AdobeDocs/id-service.en/help/faq-intro/faq.md

 **Why is the ID service not making a call to retrieve the Experience Cloud ID?**

 This can be difficult to diagnose.
 One thing you can check are the content security policy headers on your site.
 If you have a strict security policy, those settings can block the third-party calls made by the ID service.
-See [Content Security Policies and the Experience Cloud ID Service](../reference/csp.md#concept-968c423a7392479db0a0d821ae9783e3).
+See [Content Security Policies and the Experience Platform Identity Service](../reference/csp.md#concept-968c423a7392479db0a0d821ae9783e3).

 **VisitorAPI.js file storage**